gf-tnk/gf-tnk/README.md

 - 👋 Hi, I’m Thanakorn
 - 👀 I'm Interested in Front end development 💻📱
-- 📚 I’m currently learning React.JS
+- 📚 I’m currently learning React.JS and Swift
 - 🌱 I like to learn new things to keep up with technology and believe that learning should be fun. 😊
 - 📫 You can reach me at thanakorn.kk@odds.team